Foster Information Page

 Pick up your Foster Dog!

-You will receive an email from our Transport Coordinator, Amy Waranauskas, with details about where and when to pick up your dog.
+You will receive an email from our Transport Coordinator, Linda Schaschwary, with details about where and when to pick up your dog.

-Transport pickups typically occur on Sundays, either at our Adoption Center in Palatine -- 570 N. Smith St -- or one of our veterinary partners.
+Transport pickups will occur either Saturday evening or Sunday morning; most occur at our Adoption Center in Palatine -- 570 N. Smith St.

 Coordinate Medical Care